-Marketing can be annoying and pushy – just think of the unsolicited emails and repetitive TV ads.
+Marketing can be annoying and pushy – picture tactics like unsolicited emails and repetitive TV ads.
 But it doesn’t have to be.
 If you think about your customers first, your marketing will be much more well-received by your target audience.
-And that’s where my 5 top customer-focused marketing ideas come in!
+And that’s where my top 5 customer-focused marketing ideas come in!

 Just think about it: You’re in business because you want to provide something useful and valuable to your customers.
 And happy customers become repeat customers and recommend your small business to their friends and family.
 So it makes sense that your marketing focuses on your customers, too.

 I’ve already described what marketing with a customer focus is and how you can implement it for your small business.
-And if you’re not sure where to start, check out my favourite customer-focused marketing ideas.
+And if you’re not sure where to start, check out my favourite customer-focused marketing ideas below.

 1. Give them a choice

 People hate being sold to when the product or service isn’t relevant to them.
 Or when the style or frequency of the marketing isn’t what they want.
 So, give your customers a choice.

 Let them decide how they’d like to be marketed to, so you can provide them with the relevant information and encourage them to engage with your brand.